 Analyzing the keyword popularity curve

 In addition to validating new keywords, the graph can also be used to check up on the keywords you’re currently targeting.
-If you notice that some keywords started bringing in less traffic, chances are their days of glory are coming to an end.
+If you noticed that some keywords began bringing in less traffic at one point and that this downward trend still persists, chances are their days of glory are coming to an end.
 Check the popularity graph to see if your keywords really are losing public interest.
 If so, you’ll have to look for new keyword opportunities.

-In order to analyze seasonality, you’ll have to change the default time span set in Google Trends from 12 months to 5 years.
-That way, you’ll be able to spot if the surge in a keyword’s popularity occurs every year at a particular time.
+To analyze seasonality, change the default time span set in Google Trends from 12 months to 5 years.
+This is so you can spot if the surge in a keyword’s popularity occurs every year at a particular time.
 Seasonal keywords aren’t useless like keyword unicorns, so you can go ahead and keep them on your list.
-However, you’ll have to treat them differently than regular keywords and plan your marketing campaigns with regard to their seasonal nature.
+However, you’ll have to treat them differently than regular keywords and plan your marketing campaigns according to their seasonal nature.

 Use Google Trends data to understand when exactly a keyword’s popularity starts growing.
 For instance, everybody knows that costume rentals are searched for the most around Halloween and people need summer shoes for, well, summer.
-But with Google Trends, you can get more precise data.
-It will show you that people start looking for a Halloween outfit at the beginning of October, and the “summer shoes” keyword starts to get more searches in late spring with the peak observed at the end of May/beginning of June.
+But with Google Trends, you can get sharper data.
+It will show you that people start looking for Halloween outfits at the beginning of October, and the “summer shoes” keyword starts to get more searches in late spring with the peak observed at the end of May/beginning of June.

-To get the most relevant results, be precise in your wording, and try to use the search terms your customers or readers use.
-So, if you are selling summer shoes and not writing a fashion column about shoe trends, just go for the “buy summer shoes” keyword.
+To get the most relevant results, be precise in your wording.
+Try to use the search terms your customers or readers use.
+So if you’re selling summer shoes and not writing a fashion column about shoe trends, just go for the “buy summer shoes” keyword.

 Identifying the points when the curve of interest starts growing can help marketers plan and start their campaigns at the right time.
-Like, a shoe shop can start promoting summer shoes on Facebook at the beginning of May, meaning they need to adjust their content plan and have all the texts published earlier on in April.
-Publishing content before the seasonal interest in the topic starts growing will also give a business time to build some useful backlinks.
+A shoe shop, for example, can start promoting summer shoes on Facebook at the beginning of May, meaning they need to adjust their content plan and have all the texts published earlier on in April.
+Publishing content before the seasonal interest in a topic starts growing will also give a business time to build some useful backlinks.

-Updating cornerstone content before seasonal peaks is also a good idea, as both users and Google value fresh content.
-If you, say, run a travel blog and you have a post on a trip to Brazil during the Carnival, it makes sense to update it in January when the interest toward the topic starts growing.
+Updating cornerstone content before seasonal peaks is also a good idea because both users and Google value fresh content.
+If let’s say you run a travel blog and you have a post on a trip to Brazil during the Carnival, it makes sense to update it in January when the interest toward the topic starts growing.

 Picking the best region to target

-When you assess a keyword’s popularity using traditional keywords research tools, the data you get is the average for the country under analysis.
-Google Trends is unique in this regard because it gives you a chance to check how interest in your topic varies across the country or even across different cities of the region.
+When you assess a keyword’s popularity using traditional keyword research tools, the data you get is the average for the country you’re analyzing.
+Google Trends is unique in this regard because it gives you a chance to observe how the interest in your topic varies across the country or even across different cities of any given region.

 You’ll find the Interest by subregion section right below the Interest over time graph.
 Here you can check which regions of the country (states for the US) show more interest in the topic.
 You can click on every subregion mentioned in the table to narrow down the location and further see from which cities within the state/region the searches come from.

-If your service is not location-dependent – like you sell CRM software—you can use Google Trends to determine that your product is in greatest demand in Washington, NY, and Boston.
+If your service is not location-dependent—so let’s say you sell CRM software—you can use Google Trends to determine that your product is in greatest demand in Washington, NY, and Boston.
 You can then try location-based advertising to target these regions regardless of where you’re physically located.

-The feature is also useful for businesses whose physical location is irrelevant, but who want to promote location-dependent services.
-For example, you want to start a review website that will get income from affiliate programs offered by yoga retreats, and you need to find out where such centers are in greatest demand.
+This feature is also useful for businesses whose physical location is irrelevant, but who want to promote location-dependent services.
+For example, maybe you want to start a review website that will get income from affiliate programs offered by yoga retreats, and you need to find out where these kinds of centers are in greatest demand.
 Google Trends will prompt you to partner up with rehabs in D.C., Vermont, Colorado, and Hawaii.

+You can also use Google Trends for marketing or SEO tasks like identifying the best content type.
 By default, Google Trends uses web search data when analyzing search terms.
-But the tool also contains data from Google’s image search and YouTube, which can help you determine which content type is more popular among users.
-Some keywords can produce better results when paired with the right form of content— create a video for your YouTube channel instead of writing another blog post.
+But this tool also contains data from Google’s image search and YouTube, helping you determine which content type is more popular among users.
+Some keywords can produce better results when paired with the right form of content—like creating a video for your YouTube channel instead of writing another blog post.

 If you feel like the search term you are interested in can make for both a good blog post and a video, take a look at its trend curve under the web search tab and then check out YouTube’s search results.
 Go for the one that looks more promising or create both a blog post and a video if the query is equally popular in web search and on YouTube.

-Most SEO specialists occasionally use Google Trends to check how interest toward a keyword changes over time.
-And still, very few of us use the tool to its full potential, which is a real shame because Google Trends can help you gain really precious insights and even make some game-changing adjustments to your SEO strategy.
+Most SEO specialists occasionally use Google Trends to check how collective interest in a keyword changes over time.
+Still, few of us use this tool to its fullest potential, which is a real shame because a properly executed Google Trends analysis can help you gain precious insights and even make some game-changing adjustments to your SEO strategy.

 I hope that some of the tips I shared in this post will now become a part of your regular SEO routine.
-Moreover, now that you have familiarized yourself with all of the sections and filters Google Trends has, you can come up with your own ways of using its data to perform an SEO analysis.
+Now that you’ve familiarized yourself with all of the sections and filters Google Trends has, you can come up with your own ways to use its data to perform a successful SEO analysis.

-So, don’t hesitate to share your ideas in the comments section below.
-And let us know which Google Trends features you use the most.
+Also, don’t hesitate to share your thoughts and ideas in the comments section below!
+I’d especially love to know which Google Trends features you use the most.